etkecc/go-apm/README.md

 apm.SetLogLevel("debug")
 apm.SetSentryDSN("https://sentry.io/your-dsn")

+// optionally, if you have gitlab.com/etke.cc/go/healthchecks client apm.SetHealthchecks(healthchecksClient)

 // thats it! you are ready to go

 // create a new context with correct sentry hub and logger